top of page

 Beyond the remarkable playing career, Turell became a worldwide inspiration and role model in the Jewish community at large and a hero in the Orthodox community.
 His play garnered global attention, while his charisma, character, smile and kindness made him among the most celebrated and recognized small college players of all time.
 Turell has become a beacon of hope and inspiration to the Jewish community – and far beyond.

-To stay up to date on all things Small College Basketball, please head to smallcollegebasketball.com.
+For more information on Small College Basketball, please head to smallcollegebasketball.com.

 SCB Announces the Creation of the Ryan Turell Character & Inspiration Award